Parsons School of Design: Parsons East

-Albert and Vera List Academic Center
+Albert and Vera List Academic Center & Library

-The 16th Street building, known as the Vera List Center, features dedicated floors to design studies and development.
+The Vera List Center, located in the 16th Street building, features dedicated floors to design studies and development.
 Both the 6th and 12th floors are dedicated to the Design & Technology Bachelor and Master programs.
-The building also features a library.
+The 8th floor is the List Center Library which is home to collections based in humanities and social sciences.
+These collections include but are not limited to periodicals, catalogues, manuscripts, and reserve items.